scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** instant

 Speak a word and command a creature to die.
-Make a spellcasting roll.
-If the target creature has less wounds than you have successes the creature instantly dies.
+Make a spellcasting roll, if the target creature has less wounds than you have successes the creature instantly dies.

 ___
 #### Seal
 *9th Level*
-- **Casting Time:** 10+ AP
+- **Casting Time:** 1 minute
 - **Range:** touch
-- **Duration:** 1 year
+- **Duration:** 10 years

-Seal a creature, binding their body and spirit to a location and preventing them from influencing their surroundings.
-Make a spellcasting roll against the targets willpower, adding 4 terrible dice if the creature has half or more of its wounds.
-On success the creature is incased in a material based on your surroundings and is considered incapacitated.
+Seal a creature, binding their body and spirit to the current location and preventing them from influencing their surroundings.
+Make a spellcasting roll against the creatures willpower save, adding 6 terrible dice if the creature has half or more of its wounds.
+On success the creature is incased in a material based on your surroundings and is incapacitated.

-While sealed, the creature cannot take damage, does not need to breathe or eat, and does not age.
-The creature cannot be communicated with through any means and any telepathic or magical link between this creature and others is severed.
-Should the material sealing the creature be damaged the GM decides what actions are allowed by the sealed creature.
-Destroying the material ends the effects of this spell and returns the creature to the point it was sealed.
+While sealed, the creature cannot take damage, does not need to eat or breathe, and does not age.
+The creature cannot communicate through any means and any telepathic or magical link between this creature and others is severed.
+If the seal is damaged the creature is no longer incapacitated and the GM determines what actions the sealed creature can take.
+Destroying the seal ends the effects of this spell and returns the creature.

-You may choose to spend a minute casting this spell instead.
-If you do so the seal lasts for 10 years instead of 1.
-Casting this spell on a sealed creature refreshes the seal, repairing any damage and extends the duration to 1 year if less than a year remains.
+The seal slowly degrades over the duration.
+Casting this spell on a sealed creature refreshes the seal, repairing any damage and extends the duration to 10 years.